-Adjustments may vary by unit type (e.g., a second bathroom may be more valuable in a threebedroom unit than in a two-bedroom).
-The adjustment must reflect the rental value of the difference - not its construction costs (e.g., it might cost \$20,000 to put on a new roof, but the new roof might not make any difference in what a tenant would be willing to pay because rents units are presumed to have functioning roofs).
+Adjustments may vary by unit type (e.g., a second bathroom may be more valuable in a three-bedroom unit than in a two-bedroom).

+The adjustment must reflect the rental value of the difference-not its construction costs (e.g., it might cost \$20,000 to put on a new roof, but the new roof might not make any difference in what a tenant would be willing to pay because rental units are presumed to have functioning roofs).

 When a comparable project offers rent concessions (e.g., first month rent-free, or reduced rent) reported monthly rents will be adjusted accordingly.
-For example, if a comparable project reports rents of \$500/month but new tenants receive the first month's rent free, the actual rent for the unit would be calculated as follows: \$500 x 11 months = 5500/12 months = actual monthly rent of \$488.
+For example, if a comparable project reports rents of 500/month but new tenants receive the first month's rent free, the actual rent for the unit would be calculated as follows: $500 \times 11 = 5500/12 = 5500/12 = 650$